-Something has been howling very close to my house recently, and I wasn’t sure if it was a wolf or a coyote.
-I went looking for a sign of what it was and found some prints and scat.
+Something had been howling near my house recently, and I wasn’t sure if it was a wolf or a coyote.
+I looked for a sign of what it was and found some prints and scat.
 I did some research to find out what it was and thought this might be helpful for you.

-Coyotes are smaller than wolves with a darker coat, and a pointed muzzle.
-Coyotes make high-pitched howls, barks, and yelps while wolves have a lower howl, whine, and bark.
-Coyotes can be seen in urban areas, whereas wolves will usually stay away from humans.
+Coyotes are smaller than wolves, with a darker coat and a pointed muzzle.
+Coyotes make high-pitched howls, barks, and yelps, while wolves have a lower howl, whine, and bark.
+Coyotes can be seen in urban areas, whereas wolves usually stay away from humans.

 There are many differences between the coyote and the wolf.
-Please read on to find out some further information so you can tell the difference next time you are looking at one of these fantastic animals.
+Please read on to find out further information to tell the difference next time you look at one of these fantastic animals.

 black (relatively common)

 |23 – 26” tall

 |20 – 40 lbs.